Equestrian events at the 2007 Pan American Games

 The Equestrian events included three disciplines: dressage, eventing, and show jumping, and were held at the Deodoro Military Club.

 The competition is broken down into an individual and team competition for each discipline, for a total of 42 medals awarded.
 There are three members per team and one reserve rider in the dressage, and up to 4 team members in the eventing competition with only the top 3 member's scores taken for the final results.

 Dressage results

 The dressage team riders complete a test at Prix St. George level, and the individual riders complete a PSG and Intermediate I level test, with the top 15 competitors moving on to ride for medals in an Intermediate I Freestyle test.

+Ground Jury

+Appointment of Dressage judges was as follows: